kiransalve/Power-BI/Learn with Gigs/Questions.md

 5. Avoid using calculated columns whenever possible

-6. Try to push all calculations to data source or use power query editor
+6. Try to push all calculations to data source using query folding or use power query editor

 7. Reduce column cardinality

+8. Try to use more and more variable in your measures, calculated columns and tables.

+9. Do not use Bi-directional filtering in data model, Instead Crossfilter.

+10. Try to use Report Level tooltip instead of standared tooltip for better performance.

 59. What is Cardinality?